-- 5. Entrances.
-All first story uses adjacent to a sidewalk shall have a primary pedestrian entrance, which faces, is visible from, and is directly accessible from said sidewalk.
-Entrance doors shall remain unlocked and operable during normal business hours.
-All first story businesses with more than sixty (60) feet of frontage along sidewalks shall provide one (1) pedestrian entrance for every sixty (60) linear feet of frontage or fraction thereof. - 6.
-Storefront canopies at least five feet in depth extending over the sidewalk are recommended at all retail frontage in the Village for relief from inclement weather and for shade.
+- 7.6.
+Storefront canopies Canopies at least five feet in depth extending over the sidewalk are recommended at all retail frontage in the Village for relief from inclement weather and for shade.
 These should be roofed with glass, metal, or fabric wholly supported by brackets or cables attached to the building façade.
 Columns to support canopies are not permitted in the public right of way (hereafter called "R.O.W.").
-Awnings and canopies shall not include signage on them, except when such signage is located within an apron that is less than twelve inches in height and is subject to all other applicable sign requirements of this document. - 7.
+Awnings and canopies shall not include signage on them, except when such signage is located within an apron that is less than twelve inches in height and is subject to all other applicable sign requirements of this document. - 8-7.
 Building Finish Materials.
 Each street-facing building facade shall have an exterior finish skin of one or a combination of no more than three of the following primary materials: exterior brick, cementitious stucco, rustic or cut stone, architectural cast concrete, decorative terra cotta, and glass panels.
 Decorative embellishments shall be permanent in nature and shall be of the following materials: copper, brass, bronze, cast concrete, formed exterior plaster, solid plastic, porcelain tile, terra cotta, formed metals, glass, wood, and artificial materials having the appearance of wood, and/or stone.
 Window and storefront systems shall be painted wood or painted metal, and all glazing shall be clear glass; no tinted glass will be accepted.
 Materials that match those used historically in the Village, such as black reflective glass tile, red terra cotta roof tile, stone, stucco and brick are recommended.
 Non-street-facing building facades may be of any of the materials authorized for street-facing facades, plus wood siding.